 For the remaining processing, leading and trailing spaces and tabs are ignored:

 > also start a new patch but can be used at any indentation level.>, r|, ...) is added as a prefix to the effective metadata.
 This works to add top-level properties but also to replace them because the game resolves duplicates by ignoring subsequent entries.r| create replacements, e.g. r|A|Z replaces all instances of A with Z in affected metadata.s| create regex substitutions, e.g. s|(?m)^(.+)=1$|$1=0 would replace a value of 1 on any line with a 0, using the 'm' flag here so ^ and $ also match on line boundaries.
-See here for more information about the Regex engine.If multiple patches affect the same absolute path, they are combined.
+See here for more information about the Regex engine.q| create query assignments, e.g. q|Upgrades.0.Value|123 sets the Value field of the first item in the Upgrades array to 123.If multiple patches affect the same absolute path, they are combined.

 The Bootstrapper handles the client's content requests by consulting the OpenWF/Content/ folder, forwarding the request to the configured server in case a file is not found.